OlekNadolice/Jobnetic-Frontend/README.md

+## You have to read this before open my application !!!!!!

+- Add Blocker is blocking some of my API Endpoints i call them /advertisement etc. I heard that many people have this problem, so if you want to have acces for all informations, you have to turn off add blocker for this site !

+- Here is the link https://frabjous-bienenstitch-0dfa59.netlify.app/

 # Jobnetic

 - I will deploy this webiste soon.
 There is a few things that I need to change / add.